arejula27/devbox-tutorial/devbox-tutorial/intro/text.md

 ### Welcome to our executable tutorial!

-We are going to talk about DevBox, a tool that creates isolated environments for any kind of project, allowing you to install packages and accelerate the processes of your project.
+We’ll introduce DevBox, a tool that simplifies onboarding for new developers by creating isolated environments for any project.
+With DevBox, all dependencies are installed automatically, and scripts for compiling or generating documentation are readily available.
+This eliminates the need for manual configuration, accelerating project workflows.

 Just as a reminder, environments are isolated spaces where you can choose which packages to include.